Matt Vierling Player Props: Tigers vs. Marlins

 Matt Vierling At The Plate

-- Vierling has driven in a run in 16 games this season (20.0%), including six games with more than one RBI (7.5%).
-He has also driven in three or more of his team's runs in two contests.
+- In 19.8% of his games this year, Vierling has notched at least one RBI.
+In six of those games (7.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.